IP address change after order restoration

 Debian

-Open the "Console" in the billing panel of your order and log in to the server.
+- Open the Console in your order’s billing panel and log in to the server.

 nano /etc/network/interfaces